 In the aftermath of the case Percy still didn’t want to hang out with LaSalle (she went out with Gregorio instead), so there are still some question marks there and there have been ever since he referred to her as a colleague back in the episode that revolved around her father’s death.

 Probably the most surprising moment of this whole episode came in the closing minutes, where Pride decided to give Laurel a call to see how she was doing.
 There was something about this case that made him emotional, and also made him intent on making sure all was good in her world.

 Beyond just this was a fun episode with a great pirate theme to it … though we still do wish the Percy story was a little bit clearer with her exit coming so soon.

 What did you think about NCIS: New Orleans season 4 episode 17 as a whole?
 Be sure to share right now in the attached comments!

 Meanwhile, you can also like CarterMatt on Facebook now in the event you want some other insight when it comes to the series.
 (Photo: CBS.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!